Fall 2023 applications due July 31, 2023

-Reference Request & Appraisal Form
+Reference Request Form

-The application for admission to the MN program requires two references.
+The application for admission to the MN program requires two (2) references.

-One (1) from an individual capable of assessing the applicant’s academic and research ability, normally an academic, and One (1) from an individual who can attest to the applicant’s nursing practice background and expertise, normally the applicant’s supervisor or nurse manager.
+One (1) from an individual capable of assessing the applicants academic and research ability, normally an academic, and One (1) from an individual who can attest to the applicants nursing practice and expertise, normally the applicant’s supervisor or nurse manager.
 References written by friends, family members, colleagues, or people currently registered in a graduate degree program are not acceptable.

 Your referees will receive a link to the reference request form after you have submitted your online application.